Ilusion9/bombsite-limiter-sm/README.md

 # Description
-This plugin will disable the specified bombsites if there are fewer CTs than the accepted limit.
+This plugin will disable bombsite A or B if there are fewer CTs than the accepted limit.